joshbegley/nyt-latest/README.md

 **Seder Is About Family, Food, Freedom.
 And Now, It’s Also About the War.**\
-`At Passover seders, many families addressed the war in Gaza.
+`At Passover Seders, many families addressed the war in Gaza.
 In some cases, generations clashed and tensions arose.
 “That’s the Jewish way,” said one host.`\
 https://nytimes.com/2024/04/23/nyregion/seder-israel-gaza-war.html

 **Bread Spread**\